Syracuse University School of Education: Huntington Hall

+Syracuse University School of Education's home is Huntington Hall, located on Marshall Street a few blocks north of Syracuse University's main campus.
+The building was formerly the Hospital of the Good Shepherd.

+Among the 20 oldest hospitals in the United States, the Hospital of the Good Shepherd was founded in 1872 under Bishop Frederic D. Huntington.
+As a teaching hospital, it was the first in the United States to offer nursing education, along with Johns Hopkins, in 1885.

+In 1915, the hospital was purchased by Syracuse University to be a part of its College of Medicine.

+In 1965, patients of the now University Hospital of the Good Shepherd were transferred to the State University Upstate Medical Center Hospital (now Upstate Medical University).
+The former Good Shepherd hospital building was then converted to academic use and re-named for the hospital's founder.
+The School of Education fully re-located from other campus buildings in 1973.

+Among several renovations, in 2013 the building's main entrance was re-established on Marshall Street.

 Academics

 Undergraduate programs

 The school offers several bachelor's degrees, including Inclusive Childhood Education, Inclusive Adolescent Education, Music Education, Selected Studies in Education, and Social Work.

 Graduate programs

 The school offers a wide range of graduate programs beyond training the next generation of teachers.
 For example, it currently provides master's degrees in Childhood Education, Clinical Mental Health Counseling, Higher Education, Literacy Education, Music Education, Social Work, and School Counseling, as well as doctoral degrees in Counseling and Counselor Education, Education, and Educational Leadership.